top of page

 And at this angle, there is more to admire, of course.

 Here is Bishoujo Mai Shiranui next to Bishoujo Battle Dress Chun Li.
-The two are 'rivals' due to their place in their own respected fighting games.
+The two are 'rivals' due to their place in their respected fighting games.
 While Chun Li is far from wearing her traditional garb, this is, however, much more in line with Mai Shiranui's theme.
 Though...
 I remember Mai being almost as thick as Chun Li.

-Mai Shiranui is an example of what Kotobukiya can do with a highly-sexualized character.
-They can turn up the notch, feed on what makes a character known, and definitely deliver.
+Mai Shiranui is an example of what Kotobukiya can do with a highly sexualized character.
+They can turn up the notch, feed on what makes a character known, and deliver.
 There are some mishaps, of course.
 The flawed line work with the paint is the first time I have noticed with Bishoujo in a long, long time.
 Can I recommend her?
 How can I not?
 I've been a fan of Mai for a while for reasons too obvious.
 But partner in the 90s anime and SNK vs Capcom 2 nostalgia, this is a pretty well-done statue.
 Not perfect, but definitely has plenty to offer.
 I don't get as many Bishoujos these days but getting two in such a close time apart, I'd say it's worth it.

 Until Next Time!